sandriu/osha-website/docroot/sites/all/modules/osha_migration/readme.md

 osha_migration
 ============

-Scripts to migrate data from old website.
-For a list of available migrations:
+Scripts to migrate data from the old website.
+This module is optional and can be safely enabled/disabled separately from other OSHA modules.

+Notes:

+1. This module is not automatically enabled by other build scripts.
+2. This module relies on setting ```osha_data_dir``` Drupal global variable that points to your root data directory

 Installation
 ============